Chrome4/SocialNetwork/README.md

-# E-commerce
+# Social Network

-This is an E-Commerce mock app.
+This is an Social media mock app.
 It's mainly for testing routes with insomnia.

 ## Installation